babelouest/ulfius/API.md

 I know it wasn't long since Ulfius 2.0 was released.
 But after some review and tests, I realized some adjustments had to be made to avoid bugs and to clean the framework a little bit more.

 Some of the adjustments made in the new release:
-- An annoying bug has been fixed that made streaming data a little buggy when used on raspbian.
-Now if you don't know the data size you're sending, use the macro U_STREAM_SIZE_UNKOWN instead of the previous value -1.
+- An annoying bug has been fixed that made streaming data a little buggy when used on Raspbian.
+Now if you don't know the data size you're sending, use the macro U_STREAM_SIZE_UNKNOWN instead of the previous value -1.
 There is some updates in the stream callback function parameter types.
 Check the [streaming data documentation](API.md#streaming-data).
 - Fix bug on `ulfius_send_http_request` that didn't send back all headers value with the same name (#19)
-- Fix websocket declaration structures to have them outside of the `ulfius.h`, because it could lead to horrifying bugs when you compile ulfius with websocket but add `#define U_DISABLE_WEBSOCKET` in your application.
+- Fix websocket declaration structures to have them outside of the `ulfius.h`, because it could lead to horrifying bugs when you compile Ulfius with websocket but add `#define U_DISABLE_WEBSOCKET` in your application.
 - Add proxy value for outgoing requests (#18)
 - Unify and update functions name `ulfius_set_[string|json|binary]_body`.
 You may have to update your legacy code.